malston/my-dotfiles/README.md

 ## Xubuntu Setup Script

-This will also install the Loggregator dotfiles.
+This will also install the dotfiles.

 ```
 ./xubuntu-setup.sh